OpenVisualCloud/Media-Transport-Library/doc/shm_lcore.md

 # Lcore Guide

+This guide is outdated and should only be referenced if the use of the Manager service is not possible.

 ## 1. Introduction

 In DPDK (Data Plane Development Kit), an "lcore" stands for "logical core," and it represents a logical CPU core on a multi-core processor.
 Binding a thread to a specific logical core (lcore) is a technique used to achieve better control over the execution of packet processing tasks and to optimize the performance of networking applications.